IkeLewis/process-sockets/README.md

 Process Sockets
 ===============

-WARNING: this repo will be in a state of flux for a bit.

 provides sockets for performing process I/O in Emacs.
 The socket implementation is based on pipes (see below).